About W. David Perkins

 - Purchased the Ostheimer Collection of So-Called Dollars and sold this collection in partnership with Jeff Shevlin, a So-Called Dollar Specialist.
 This extensive collection had many rare and unique pieces, dozens of plate coins from the H&K So-Called Dollar book, and over 700 different H&K Numbers (varieties and metals) in total, likely the second most complete collection ever.
 This collection included a group of eight exceptional Lesher Dollars (one is graded MS-66 today!) and Farran Zerbe’s personal set of Bryan Dollars, including three unique pieces not listed in the Shorenstein book, Bryan Money.

-- Have bought and sold a large number of R-7 and R-8 die marriages of early dollars 1794-1803, including a number of six figure rarities.
-Dave has consulted on new discoveries with the major auction houses, dealers, grading services, Donn Pearlman, and others.
+- Have bought and sold a large number of R-7 and R-8 die marriages of early dollars 1794-1803 including a number of six figure rarities.
+He's also sold a number of R-6 to R-8 early half dimes and dimes, Capped Bust Half Dollars.
+Dave has consulted on new discoveries with the major auction houses, dealers, grading services, JRCS, Donn Pearlman, and others.

 - Acquired and later sold the only known 1795 Flowing Hair Dollar struck over a previously struck 1794 Dollar.

 - Purchased the W. Earl Spies Collection of business strike Liberty Seated Dollars 1840-1873 which was put together in the 1950s and 1960s.
 This old-time collection was missing only the 1851, 1852, and 1870-S Dollars, with the 1858 Proof (only) Dollar and 1851 / 1852 Dollars having been previously sold with Spies’ collection of Proof Seated Dollars.